abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-Also, implement your output and update DTO classes from the `IHasConcurrencyStamp` interface:
+Also, implement your output and update the DTO classes from the `IHasConcurrencyStamp` interface:

 ```csharp
 public class BookDto : EntityDto<Guid>, IHasConcurrencyStamp